Nexfinity/CakeyBot-Wiki/feature/leveling.md

 * [MEE6](https://mee6.xyz/)
 * [Amari](https://amaribot.com/)

-In order to automatically import the leveling data make sure you have `Manage Server` or `Administrator` permissions and then run the `/setup import-mee6-levels` command.
+In order to automatically import the leveling data make sure you have `Manage Server` or `Administrator` permissions and then run the `/setup import-levels` command.
 Keep in mind it may take a few mintues to run if your server has a lot of users/data to export!

 > Note that importing data will **WIPE** all existing leveling data for your server.
 This process can not be reversed so be sure before you run the command.
 {.is-warning}